UniversalDependencies/docs/infrastructure/how_to_add_language.md

 * Clone the repository to Dan's local system.
 * Clone the repository to Dan's validation server (`quest`).

 # How to rename a treebank in UD

+**NOTE: It may be better to require that LEGACY treebanks are fully VALID before they can be renamed (see below).**

 Normally, the names of the treebank repositories should be stable because the infrastructure depends on them (which is also partially illustrated by this section).
 However, between releases 2.1 and 2.2 we want to rename